-Prior to the opportunity for an impartial due process hearing under Section 615(f)(1)(A), the LEA shall convene a meeting with the parents and the relevant member or members of the individualized education program (IEP) team who have specific knowledge of the facts identified in the due process hearing request:
+Prior to the opportunity for an impartial due process hearing under Section 615(f)(1)(A), the LEA shall convene a meeting with the parents and the relevant member or members of the individualized education program (IEP) team who have specific knowledge of the facts identified in the request for a due process hearing:

-- Within 15 days of receiving notice of the parents' complaint; - Which shall include a representative of the agency who has decision-making authority on behalf of such agency; - Which may not include an attorney of the LEA unless the parent is accompanied by an attorney; and - Where the parents of the child discuss their due process hearing request, and the facts that form the basis of the due process hearing request, and the LEA is provided the opportunity to resolve the due process hearing request, unless the parents and the LEA agree in writing to waive such meeting, or agree to use the mediation process described in Section 615(e).
+- Within 15 days of receiving notice of the parents' request for a due process hearing; - Which shall include a representative of the agency who has decision-making authority on behalf of such agency; - Which may not include an attorney of the LEA unless the parent is accompanied by an attorney; and - Where the parents of the child discuss their request for a due process hearing, and the facts that form the basis of the request for a due process hearing, and the LEA is provided the opportunity to resolve the request for a due process hearing, unless the parents and the LEA agree in writing to waive such meeting, or agree to use the mediation process described in Section 615(e).
 [615(f)(1)(B)(i)]

-If the LEA has not resolved [the issues that are the subject of] the request for the due process hearing to the satisfaction of the parents within 30 days of the receipt of the request, the due process hearing may occur, and all of the applicable timelines for a due process hearing under this part shall commence.
+If the LEA has not resolved the issues that are the subject of the request for the due process hearing to the satisfaction of the parents within 30 days of the receipt of the request for a due process hearing, the due process hearing may occur, and all of the applicable timelines for a due process hearing under Part B shall commence.
 [615(f)(1)(B)(ii)]

-In the case that a resolution is reached to resolve [the issues that are the subject of] the request for the due process hearing at a meeting described in Section 615(f)(1)(B)(i), the parties shall execute a legally binding agreement that is:
+In the case that a resolution is reached to resolve the issues that are the subject of the request for a due process hearing at a meeting described in Section 615(f)(1)(B)(i), the parties shall execute a legally binding agreement that is: